avaframe/AvaFrame/docs/installation.rst

   python setup.py build_ext --inplace

 ..
 Warning::
    You will have to do this compilation every time something changes in the cython code.
+We also suggest to do this everytime updates from the repositories are pulled.

 Install avaframe and its requirements::